Saturday, March 15, 2025

 • Look at a second draft that’s mostly fleshed out, but not yet polished

-They provide objective views on a story concept: Most first drafts are messy, the story is fragmented, and the ideas are all over the place.
+Alpha readers provide objective views on a story concept: Most first drafts are messy, the story is fragmented, and the ideas are all over the place.
 Some ideas are good, some not so good.
-Having an outside opinion on what’s working and what’s not can help guide us toward the strongest parts of our story.
+Having an outside opinion on what’s working and what’s not can help guide you toward the strongest parts of your story.

-They spot areas that aren’t yet fully developed: An alpha reader can suggest where we might dig deeper or lay more groundwork for a major aspect of the story—such as a magic system that isn’t feeling credible, or a setting that’s paper thin and hard to visualize.
+They spot areas that aren’t yet fully developed: They suggest where you might dig deeper or lay more groundwork for a major aspect of the story—such as a magic system that isn’t feeling credible, or a setting that’s paper thin and hard to visualize.
 They’re great for those “I know I need to flesh this out, but I’m not sure where” concerns.

-They give first impressions on characters and how they’re portrayed in the story: Characters we love don’t always turn out lovable on the page, and someone who doesn’t know them like we do can spot that disconnect right away.
+They give first impressions on characters and how they’re portrayed in the story: Characters you love don’t always turn out lovable on the page, and someone who doesn’t know them like you do can spot that disconnect right away.
 It’s much easier to fix an unlikable character when the draft is still rough than after it’s “done” and any changes have wide, revision ramifications.

 Why You Might Want an Alpha Reader